Radiology Programs in Georgia with Course Descriptions

 Gwinnett Technical College

-Gwinnett Technical College is found in Lawrenceville and offers full-time computed tomography clinical specialist and magnetic resonance imaging certificate programs.
+Gwinnett Technical College is found in Lawrenceville and offers full-time computed tomography clinical specialist and magnetic resonance imaging certificate programs for currently certified radiologic technologists.
 Both programs can be completed in two semesters and ready students for employment in outpatient centers, independent imaging facilities and general hospitals.
-Associate's degree studies include pelvic sonography, anatomy, vascular sonography, physiology and human pathophysiology.
+Associate's degree programs are also available in diagnostic medical sonography and radiologic technology.

 West Georgia Technical College

-Waco's West Georgia Technical Community College instructs students on trauma radiography, pediatric radiography, mobile radiography and fluoroscopy.
-The program is accredited by the Joint Review Committee on Education in Radiologic Technology.
-Admission to the program is competitive and students learn about principles of radiation protection, clinical radiography, medical terminology and introduction to computers.
+Waco's West Georgia Technical Community College offers an Associate of Applied Science in Radiologic Technology program that instructs students on trauma radiography, pediatric radiography, mobile radiography and fluoroscopy.
+Admission to the program is competitive and students learn about radiation protection, clinical radiography and medical terminology.

 School Comparison Table